ripple/ripple-rest/README.md

 # `ripple-simple.js`

-A simplified interface to the Ripple network through a Javascript library and RESTful API.
+A simplified RESTful API for interfacing with the (Ripple Network)[http://ripple.com].

 ## Setup